TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 Sustainability

-We're a proud partner of the National Forest Foundation
+We're a proud partner of the National Forest Foundation.

-LEARN MORE

-Shop Our E-Catalog
+Learn More Shop Our E-Catalog

-Environmentally friendly, easy to shop and always at your fingertips.
+Enviromentally friendly, easy to shop and always at your fingertips.

-BROWSE CATALOG

-Connect with us
+Browse Catalog Connect With Us

-From tablet to smartphone, we're everywhere you are.
+From tablet to smart phone, we're everywhere you are.

-LEARN MORE

-Shop Your Way Rewards℠
+Learn More Shop Your Way Rewards

 Make every purchase rewarding.
 Join today.
 Earn today.
 It's free.

-JOIN NOW

-Sears K-mart   ® Copyright 2013 Lands' End
+Join Now ® Copyright 2013 Lands' End